 Anchore can be integrated with your Kubernetes environment using one of two methods.
 Using an Admission Controller, Anchore ensures that only images that meet your organization’s policies can be deployed.
 Images that do not comply, or that fall out of compliance due to the discovery of new security vulnerabilities, can be blocked from running in your environment.
 Using Anchore’s Kubernetes Asset Inventory agent, a full list of active or recently active containers and their security status can be cataloged.

 Start By Securing Your Pipeline

 Anchore is deployed as part of the CI/CD pipeline to scan container images as they are built, validating them against user defined policies.
 These policies can include checks on security vulnerabilities, package whitelists, blacklists, configuration file contents, presence of credentials, manifest changes, exposed ports or other user-defined checks.
 Once a repository is scanned, Anchore monitors it for updates and rescans as necessary.

 Use Policies To Govern Deployment

 Anchore can be integrated with Kubernetes using an admission controller that ensures that container images are compliant with defined policies before deployment.
 Anchore uses native Kubernetes APIs and does not require any configuration changes or software installed on the host – no Docker plugins or privileged containers are required.

 How To Get Started

-Download Anchore Open Source today or Request a Trial of Anchore Enterprise
+Try our Anchore open source tools today or request a trial of Anchore Enterprise